Jump To: Palm Springs September Retreat

-Cost: $2,500 (airfare not included)
+Cost: $2,000 (airfare not included) private room (TAKEN)

 This sun drenched desert oasis vacation destination is returning to its glory days as a Hollywood playground, a central gathering spot for modern architectural design aficionados, musicians and artists drawn by nature’s inspiration, and an increasing crowd of cool-seekers.